-What do you need to know about NDA clauses main
+What do you need to know about NDA clauses?

 Non-Disclosure Agreements (NDAs) have become a staple in the world of business transactions today.
 NDAs are one of the most important documents.
 Still, many minimize their importance because the clauses in such agreements are generic.